ibexa/documentation-developer/docs/guide/recommendation.md

 ### Requirements

-- PHP 5.4.4 *or higher PHP 5.x version*
-- Symfony 2.7 *or higher Symfony 2.x version*
-- eZ Platform/Enterprise v1.0+, with the REST API configured to use sessions and publicly open to the YOOCHOOSE servers
+- eZ Platform/Enterprise with the REST API configured to use sessions and publicly open to the YOOCHOOSE servers
 - A YOOCHOOSE license

-This bundle is independent from the `ezrecommendation` extension used in legacy, and does not require it.

 ### Step 1: Installation